gnbdev/opengnb/docs/gnb_user_manual_en.md

 In some network environments, fully understanding the functions of `--es-argv "--upnp"` of `gnb`, `--multi-socket` and `--upnp` of `gnb_es` can be very effective in improving GNB The success rate of the node's NAT penetration.

+In some network environments, fully understand `--es-argv "--upnp"` of `gnb`, `--multi-socket`, `--unified-forwarding` and `--upnp` of `gnb_es` The option can effectively improve the success rate of NAT traversal of GNB nodes.

 Using the `--dump-address` option of `gnb_es` can make the address information of the nodes that have established P2P communication regularly saved in the specified node cache file, when modifying the configuration file or upgrading the program or restarting the host, you need to restart `gnb `, you can use the `--node-cache-file` option to specify the node cache file to quickly re-establish communication.
 It should be noted that some nodes may not be successful.
 For details, you can learn about `--node- of `gnb` The `--dump-address` option of the cache-file` option `gnb_es`.

 In addition to finding other nodes through the index node, GNB nodes can also configure the domain name or dynamic domain name of the peer node in `address.conf`.
 It should be noted that only relying on this method to try NAT penetration is not as effective as using the index node.
 Good for helping to establish P2P communication.

 So far, GNB has done a lot of work for NAT penetration of nodes, and the success rate of NAT penetration has reached an unprecedented height, but this is still not enough.

-The `--broadcast-address` of `gnb_es` allows the GNB node to spread the address information of the node that has established P2P communication with this node to other nodes, so that these nodes can obtain more address information of other nodes in the GNB network To increase the success rate of NAT penetration.
+The **GNB Unified Forwarding** mechanism enables nodes that have established P2P communication to forward IP packets to nodes that have not established P2P communication, and as long as the number of nodes in the virtual network is greater, the easier it is to achieve NAT penetration between nodes.
+A virtual link is established.

 Through **Discover In Lan**, multiple GNB nodes under the same LAN can realize P2P communication without going through WAN.
 At the same time, this allows nodes that fail NAT penetration to pass through **relay** The method allows the nodes that have successfully NAT traversed to transfer IP packets to indirectly realize P2P communication.

+The `--broadcast-address` of `gnb_es` allows the GNB node to spread the address information of the node that has established P2P communication with this node to other nodes, so that these nodes can obtain more address information of other nodes in the GNB network To increase the success rate of NAT penetration.

 It has to be emphasized that even if a lot of efforts are made, it is impossible to establish a 100% success rate for P2P communication through NAT penetration.
 The flexible use of the mechanism provided by GNB can greatly improve the probability of success.